 No child may be granted leave of absence during term time unless there are exceptional circumstances which will be determined by the Headteacher and the Governing Body.

-Unauthorised absences of more than five days (10 sessions) will be referred to the Inclusion Officer (formerly known as EWO - Educational Welfare Officer) and may result in a Penalty Notice being issued.
+Unauthorised leave of absence in term time (5 days/10 sessions or more within a three month period - this need not be consecutive) without the authorisation of the school will be referred to the Inclusion Officer (formerly known as EWO - Educational Welfare Officer) and may result in a Penalty Notice being issued.
 (Details in the school’s Attendance Policy).

 Every child’s punctuality and attendance is monitored.
 Cause for concern letters will be issued where necessary and these letters will remain on the child’s file.
 The school also receives a visit from the Inclusion Officer every term and refers any significant causes for concern.
 Failure to comply with the planned support set by the Inclusion Officer may result in further actions.